 Brexit will also affect trade with countries outside the EU.
 At the moment, the UK’s trade with these countries is governed by the EU.
 As a result of EU membership, the UK currently has trade agreements with over 60 countries.
 While the position is not entirely clear, the balance of evidence suggests that the UK will no longer benefit from these deals after Brexit.

 After Brexit, the UK will be able to negotiate its own trade deals with other countries.
-Agreements cannot be concluded while the UK remains in the UK.
+Agreements cannot be concluded while the UK remains in the EU.
 The Government has said that it is entitled to hold discussions with potential trade partners while the UK remains in the EU.
 In February 2017, the Government said that nine working groups had been set up with partners: Australia, China, India, New Zealand, Norway, South Korea, the Gulf Co-operation Council, Turkey and Israel.

 Commons Briefing papers CBP-7694